top of page

 WHAT ARE YOUR AGE DISCRIMINATION PROTECTIONS?

-The Age Discrimination in Employment Act (ADEA) is a federal law that prohibits employment discrimination against individuals over 40.
-The ADEA covers all aspects of employment, including hiring, firing, promotions, compensation, benefits, and training.
+The Age Discrimination in Employment Act (ADEA) is a federal law that protects workers age 40 and older from discrimination.
+It makes it illegal for employers to treat employees unfairly because of age.
+The ADEA applies to hiring, firing, promotions, pay, benefits, and job training.

 Key provisions of the ADEA